 Number of victim/survivor referrals

 53. Protection orders (Report the total number of temporar which Rural Program-funded prosecu reporting period.
-Protection orders in also be referred to as protection from restraining orders, or no-contact or state.) tors provided assistance to victin clude those ordered on behalf of abuse, protection from harassm ns/survivors during the current children.
+Protection orders in also be referred to as protection from restraining orders, or no-contact or st tors provided assistance to victin clude those ordered on behalf of abuse, protection from harassm ns/survivors during the current children.
 These orders may

 Sexual assault protection orders Temporary orders Final orders

 Number requested

 Number granted

 Domestic violence/dating violence protection orders Temporary orders Final orders

 Number requested

 Number granted

 Stalking protection orders Temporary orders Final orders

 Number requested

 Number granted

 Child sexual abuse protection orders Temporary orders Final orders

 Number requested

 Number granted

-(Use the space below to discuss the effectiveness of prosecution activities funded or supported by your Rural Program grant and to provide any additional information you would like to share about these activities beyond what you have provided in the data above.
-An example might include expedited prosecution of felony domestic violence/dating violence and sexual assault cases as the result of funding a specialized prosecutor to handle those cases.
-You may also use the space to explain high numbers of cases declined or dismissed or the impact of a "no-drop" policy on conviction rates.)
-(Maximum - 2000 characters)
+your Rural Program grant and to provide any additional information you would like to share a these activities beyond what you have provided in the data above.
+An example might include prosecution of felony domestic violence/dating violence and sexual assault cases as the resfunding a specialized prosecutor to handle those cases.
+You may also use the space to expla numbers of cases declined or dismissed or the impact of a "no-drop" policy on conviction rat (Maximum - 2000 characters) bout expedited ult of in high